groupvine/gv-doc/2-members/5-membersProfile.md

 # Managing your Membership

 <span class="todo">
 What's on the Member's Profile Page OR Subscriber Profile Page, JHJHJH which should be used?
+DB: John, not sure of the precise question, but fyi, "members" and "member subscribers" (and sometimes "subscribers") can be used interchangeably depending on context.
 </span>

 <span id="gv-2members-5membersprofile"></span>